Altoros/cn-buildpacks-example/README.md

 CN buildpacks represent the evolution of Heroku and Pivotal Cloud Foundry buildpacks into a public, cross platform build tool serving the modern major language ecosystems.
 With a [Dockerhub style registry](https://registry.buildpacks.io/) and [deep customization](https://buildpacks.io/docs/operator-guide/) of the build stack possible, Dockerizing applications has never been easier.

+Try it out!
-Here we have a sample Java app, just a simple Spring Boot "hello world" API, built from the provided source of the [Spring Boot Demo Workshop](https://github.com/spring-guides/gs-spring-boot).
+This is a simple "hello world" Java API, built from the provided source of the [Spring Boot Demo Workshop](https://github.com/spring-guides/gs-spring-boot).
+Star the repo to trigger the CI pipeline, which publishes to Dockerhub.
-Starting the app with `docker run -d -p 8080:8080 altorosdev/cn-buildpacks-example` and calling `GET http://localhost:8080/` will return `Greetings from Spring Boot!`.
+Start the app with `docker run -d -p 8080:8080 altorosdev/cn-buildpacks-example`, then `GET http://localhost:8080/` to see `Greetings from Spring Boot!`.
-The magic isn't the app, it's building and publishing it as a Docker image with a single command.

 ### Branches

 This repository has three branches, each showing a different approach to working with CN buildpacks:
-- `dev-owned`: the application and buildpack logic live in the same repository, and the developers are responsible for choosing the pack and ensuring the build succeeds.
-This approach uses less infrastructure and may be faster to set up, but leaks operations resonsibilities into development teams.
-- `ops-owned`: the application and buildpack logic are cleanly separated.
+- `ops-owned` (default): the application and buildpack logic are cleanly separated.
 Application artifacts, such as jar files, are published to an internal registry, simulated here by an `artifacts` folder.
 The operations team owns the entirety of the buildpack process.
 This requires an additional component, but cleanly separates responsibilities and ensures images are standardized.
+- `dev-owned`: the application and buildpack logic live in the same repository, and the developers are responsible for choosing the pack and ensuring the build succeeds.
+This approach uses less infrastructure and may be faster to set up, but leaks operations resonsibilities into development teams.
 - `ci-examples`: this branch has examples and templates for using buildpacks on CI platforms other than github.

-Both the dev and ops focused branches have a fully functional github CI pipeline, which publishes a Docker image containing the app to [Dockerhub]().
+Both the dev and ops focused branches have a fully functional github CI pipeline, which publishes a Docker image containing the app to [Dockerhub](https://hub.docker.com/repository/docker/altorosdev/cn-buildpacks-example).
+Check out the CI files [`.github/workflows/dev-owned.yml`](https://github.com/Altoros/cn-buildpacks-example/blob/dev-owned/.github/workflows/dev-owned.yml) and [`.github/workflows/dev-owned.yml`](https://github.com/Altoros/cn-buildpacks-example/blob/ops-owned/.github/workflows/ops-owned.yml) to see how it works.
+The ops-owned workflow is triggered by starring the repository.
+The dev-owned workflow is triggered by pushing commits.
 Note that the `setup-pack` action is [officially supported](https://github.com/buildpacks/github-actions#setup-pack-cli-action).

 ## Why